WordPress comments can be a terrific addition to your WordPress website, providing direct feedback from your audience.

 How To Disable Comments on WordPress

-With all of these unfavourable scenarios a very real possibility for unwitting website builders, disabling your comments section can immediately eliminate the opportunity for them to take hold and allow you to focus on what’s important: building your site.
+With all of these unfavourable scenarios a very real possibility for unwitting WordPress website builders, disabling your comments section can immediately eliminate the opportunity for them to take hold and allow you to focus on what’s important: building your site.

 Disable Comments On Past Posts